timriffe/covid_age/README.md

 A short guide to reading the data into `R` can be found [here](https://timriffe.github.io/covid_age/GettingStarted.html).
 We will add other basic scripts for common data operations, and we will add some `Stata` examples too.

 ## Data availability
 You can get the data by downloading the `csv` files in the `Data/` folder of this repository, or from the `OSF` site that we mirror to: [https://osf.io/mpwjq/](https://osf.io/mpwjq/).

 Here's an overview of global coverage as of now.
 A country marked as *forthcoming* means we've identified a source, but that collection is pending for one reason or another.
 Are you from one of those countries?
 Please reach out, if so.
 ![coverage map](https://raw.githubusercontent.com/timriffe/covid_age/master/assets/coveragemap.svg)

 A detailed dashboard of data availability can be found [here](https://timriffe.github.io/covid_age/DataAvail.html).

+### NOTE
+Due to large file sizes, we will soon switch to only providing data via OSF.
+We will give instructions when this change is made.

 ## Data processing steps